tee3/homedir/README.md

 # bootstrap

-The process below assumes a system with a user named `administrator` that may or may not yet have `sudo` priveleges.
+The process below assumes a system with a user named `administrator` that may or may not yet have `sudo` privileges.

 This is especially useful with a "minimal installation" Linux machine since many packages are not installed by default.